jsonsite/jsonsite/README.md

   "css": "/* Custom CSS for styling elements. */"
 }
 ```

 **Notes:**

 - Theme colors are words, not color codes.
 You can see all of the color codes [here](https://docs.siimple.xyz/getting-started/theming.html).
-These are the default and are not required.
+These are the default and **is required**.
 - Pages are pages and they support Markdown and HTML.
+- Templates can comes from [jsonsite/templates](https://github.com/jsonsite/templates) for security reasons.
+If the template URL is [jsonsite.github.io/templates/default.njk](https://jsonsite.github.io/templates/default.njk), then the value would be `default.njk`.

 Want to add your JSONsite?
 Make a pull request for `sites.js` and make it with the following format:<br>
 `"https://domain.tld/path/to/file.json": "mysite"`<br><br>